-Born on March 3, 1982 in Ely, Minnesota, Jessica Biel starred in the TV series 7th Heaven as a teen.
-She caused a stir with sexy photos for Gear magazine before turning to a film career.
-She’s had roles in a range of work, including the comedy Valentine’s Day, the drama Elizabethtown and the sci-fi thrillers Blade: Trinity and Total Recall, while gracing many other magazine covers as well.
+Born on March 3, 1982, in Ely, Minnesota, Jessica Biel starred in the TV series 7th Heaven as a teen.
+She caused a stir with sexy photos for Gear magazine before turning to a big-screen career.
+She’s had roles in a range of films, including the comedy Valentine’s Day, the drama Elizabethtown and the sci-fi thrillers Blade: Trinity and Total Recall, while gracing many other magazine covers as well.
 In 2017, she earned her first Golden Globe nomination for her work on The Sinner.

 While on the series, Biel looked for opportunities to show that she was more than just the wholesome teenager she portrayed on television.
 She showed great dramatic range as Peter Fonda's troubled granddaughter in the critically acclaimed 1997 drama Ulee's Gold.
 Biel then co-starred in the 1998 family comedy I'll Be Home for Christmas with Jonathan Taylor Thomas.

-In 1999, People magazine named her as one its "50 Most Beautiful People."
+In 1999, People magazine named her one of its "50 Most Beautiful People."
 It was another magazine, however, that provided the most dramatic shake-up to her image; Gear magazine put Biel on its March 2000 cover, wearing next to nothing.
 The sexy images contained inside, along with several negative comments about her role on the WB, incensed some 7th Heaven fans, as well as the show's producers.
-Biel later admitted that she agreed to the shoot in order to get out of her contract with the network.
-The WB forced Biel to honor the duration of her contract.
-She did manage to appear in fewer episodes of the show due to her schedule at Tufts University.
-She finally left the show in its sixth season.
+Biel later admitted that she agreed to the shoot in order to get out of her contract with the network, though the WB forced Biel to honor the duration of the contract.
+She did manage to appear in fewer episodes of 7th Heaven due to her schedule at Tufts University, before finally leaving in its sixth season.

 Turning to lighter fare for her next project, Biel played a lawyer in the 2007 comedy I Now Pronounce You Chuck & Larry with Adam Sandler and Kevin James.
 Sandler and James play firefighters who pretend to be in a same-sex relationship so that James' character can receive health benefits.
 That same year, Biel appeared in the thriller Next (2007) with Nicolas Cage and Julianne Moore.